python/cpython/Doc/library/shutil.rst

 .. function:: copyfile(src, dst, *, follow_symlinks=True)

-   Copy the contents (no metadata) of the file named *src* to a file named *dst* and return *dst*.  *dst* must be the complete target file name; look at :func:`shutil.copy` for a copy that accepts a target directory path.
-If *src* and *dst* are the same files, :exc:`Error` is raised.
+   Copy the contents (no metadata) of the file named *src* to a file named *dst* and return *dst*.  *src* and *dst* are path names given as strings.
+   *dst* must be the complete target file name; look at :func:`shutil.copy` for a copy that accepts a target directory path.
+If *src* and *dst* specify the same file, :exc:`Error` is raised.

    The destination location must be writable; otherwise, an :exc:`OSError` exception will be raised.
 If *dst* already exists, it will be replaced.
-Special files such as character or block devices and pipes cannot be copied with this function.  *src* and *dst* are path names given as strings.
+   Special files such as character or block devices and pipes cannot be copied with this function.

    If *follow_symlinks* is false and *src* is a symbolic link, a new symbolic link will be created instead of copying the